Author: Nathan Kiskila, MD

 Question: What occurs after the exam?

-Question: Are there any additional screenings or tests that you recommend before a student-athlete does before sport activity?
+Question: Are there any additional screenings or tests that you recommend before a student-athlete engages in sports activity?

 The information provided is for general interest only and should not be misconstrued as a diagnosis, prognosis, or treatment recommendation.
 This information does not in any way constitute the practice of medicine, or any other health care profession.
 Readers are directed to consult their health care provider regarding their specific health situation.
 Marque Medical is not liable for any action taken by a reader based upon this information.